Night Watch

 53 NYC Outdoor Art Installations Not to Miss in September 2018 Untapped Cities

-The current administration’s immigration-related executive orders have unique and potentially harmful implications for the LGBTQ+ and HIV-positive community.
+The Trump administration’s immigration-related executive orders had unique and potentially harmful implications for the LGBTQ+ and HIV-positive community.
 In nearly 80 countries around the world, it is a crime to be LGBTQ+.
 LGBTQ+ refugees turned away at our borders face death at home or in refugee camps.
 The increased use of detention centers for would-be asylees is particularly problematic because of the documented history of sexual and physical abuse endured by LGBTQ+ detainees.

-Night Watch and the ecology of community engagement, outreach, and public programs supporting and extending the project’s reach, intends to expand the messaging of our core advocacy partners in order to increase visibility and advocacy around the following policy issues for youth and LGBTQ+ immigrants.
+Night Watch and the ecology of community engagement, outreach, and public programs supporting and extending the project’s reach, intended to expand the messaging of our core advocacy partners in order to increase visibility and advocacy around the following policy issues for youth and LGBTQ+ immigrants.

 Immigration Equality